AISB 2020 Symposium

 This symposium brings together researchers from Artificial Intelligence, Cognitive Science, Philosophy, and Law to investigate the nature, causes, and consequences of opacity in different scientific, technical, and social domains, as well as to explore and evaluate recent efforts to overcome opacity in Explainable AI.

-The symposium is one of several to be held at the annual convention of the Society for the Study of Artificial Intelligence and Simulation of Behavior (AISB), which takes place from April 6th to 8th, 2020, at St Mary’s University in Twickenham, London, UK.
+The symposium is one of several to be held at the annual convention of the Society for the Study of Artificial Intelligence and Simulation of Behavior (AISB), which takes place on dates TBD, at St Mary’s University in Twickenham, London, UK.

 The AISB convention schedule has been posted!

-Submissions are solicited for a full-day symposium on opacity, the Black Box Problem, and Explainable AI, and may take the form of full papers (up to 8 pages) or extended abstracts (up to 2 pages).
-These may report on novel methods and technical solutions in Explainable AI, present philosophical work on the Black Box Problem and its solution, and/or explore the social, legal, and ethical ramifications of opacity.
-Submissions with an interdisciplinary focus are especially encouraged.
+Among other things, the symposium papers report on novel methods and technical solutions in Explainable AI, present philosophical work on the Black Box Problem and its solution, and/or explore the social, legal, and ethical ramifications of opacity.

 Colin Allen, University of Pittsburgh